leanjscom/cloud-function-deployer/README.md

 To use this module, simply add it your project using `npm install --save`, and then `import` it into the relevant file, and use the `deploy` function where desired to deploy the function.

 One way to use this, is to run the `deploy` function in response to command line arguments.
-See the `examples' directory for an example.
+See the `examples` directory for an example.